Skip to main content

 Gemini Flash Lite 2.5High-volume processingFastest$Most cost-effective.
 Great for bulk summarization and routing.

-Gemini Flash is the workhorse—use it for most tasks.
-Choose Pro for complex reasoning and Flash Lite for high-volume, simple operations.
+Gemini 3.5 Flash is the new workhorse—fast with thinking support and a 1M token context.
+Choose Pro for maximum reasoning depth and Flash Lite for high-volume, simple operations.

 OpenAI GPT models